orbs-network/orbs-contract-sdk/go/examples/counter/README.md

 > Native Go contract

-This simaple example is designed to show you how to read & write state variables.
+This simple example is designed to show you how to read & write state variables.

 The Counter smart contract supports two main methods: